eugenetriguba/low-level-programming/docs/x86_64-assembly.md

 CF (bit 0) Carry Flag: Set if an arithmetic operation generates a carry or a borrow out of the most significant bit of the result; cleared otherwise.
 Indicates an overflow condition for unsigned-integer arithmetic, also used for multiple-precision arithmetic.

 AF (bit 4) Auxiliary Carry Flag: Set if an arithmetic operation generates a carry or a borrow out of bit 3 of the result; cleared otherwise.
 This flag is used in binary-coded decimal (BCD) arithmetic.
+This flag is rarely used.

 ZF (bit 6) Zero Flag: Set if the result is zero; cleared otherwise.